calebhyun/pickleball-point-analysis/README.md

   frameborder="0"
 ></iframe>

 This plot is a collection of 4 box and whisker plots.
 As we can see from the chart, a majority of the unforced errors, and normal errors occur earlier in a point, typically within 5 or 6 shots.
 The majority of the winners occur after the 8 or 9 shot mark.
+This causes us to want to look into the rally length as a distinguishing factor of our eventual model.

+Since there are a considerable amount of unforced error points, we will look at removing this column because they are classified as a mistake made by the losing team, not because of the opposing team's effort.

 <iframe
   src="assets/shot_type_distribution.html"